DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 This work has received financial support from the Spanish Agencia Estatal de Investigación (AEI) and the European Regional Development Fund - ERDF (RTI2018-098795-A-I00, PID2019-111327GB-I00, PDC2022-133402-I00 and RYC-2016-20335), by the Xunta de Galicia (ED431B 2022/36, ED431F 2020/05, 06_IN606D_2021_2600276, 02_IN606D_2022_2667887, ED481A 2022/290 and Centro singular de investigación de Galicia accreditation 2019-2022, ED431G 2019/03) and the European Union (ERDF) and by the COST Action CA21145.

+I would also like to thank Martín Calvelo, for having taught me with so much patience how to perform my first Molecular Dynamics simulations.

 ## Team

 Daniel Conde-Torres, Alejandro Seco, Fabián Suárez-Lestón, Alfonso Cabezón, Alexandre Blanco, Paula Antelo, Ángel Piñeiro y Rebeca García Fandiño